-Choose from a selection of Group Life Insurance (including default cover and voluntary cover) and Retail Life Insurance cover including Death, Total and Permanent Disablement (TPD) and Income Protection cover.
+Choose from a selection of Group Life Insurance (including default cover and voluntary cover) including Death, Total and Permanent Disablement (TPD) and Income Protection cover.
 You are also able to opt out of cover, opt-in to cover (where your Accumulation Account balance is under \$6,000), transfer existing cover, or vary it whenever you want.
 Conditions apply.
 Refer to the Insurance Guide for more information.